 Missy Elliott: Living With Graves’ Disease

-Missy “Misdemeanor” Elliott mbarked on her music career with all-female R&B group in the early 1990s and later became a member of the Swing Mob collective along with childhood friend and producer Timbaland with whom she worked on projects for hit singers like Aaliyah, 702, Total, and SWV.
+Missy “Misdemeanor” Elliott embarked on her music career with all-female R&B group in the early 1990s and later became a member of the Swing Mob collective along with childhood friend and producer Timbaland with whom she worked on projects for hit singers like Aaliyah, 702, Total, and SWV.
 Following several guest collaborative work, in 1997, she launched her solo career with the release of her debut album Supa Dupa Fly, which spawned a number of hit singles including “The Rain (Supa Dupa Fly)” and “Sock It 2 Me”.

 “Gossip Folks” is more than the title of one of Missy Elliott’s biggest hits.
-The game-changing producer, songwriter, rapper and singer had to deal with some “gossip folks” in real life after being missing in action from the music scene for a couple of years battling a serious health condition: Graves’ disease.
+The 46-year-old game-changing producer, songwriter, rapper and singer had to deal with some “gossip folks” in real life after being missing in action from the music scene for a couple of years battling a serious health condition: Graves’ disease.

 “I couldn’t write because my nervous system was so bad – I couldn’t even use a pen,” the Grammy-winning artist told People magazine.